aodoming/Excel_Kickstarter_Analysis/README.md

 * Paste the data into the next empty column using the keyboard shortcut Command + V (Mac) or CTRL+V (Windows).
 * Click the Data tab.
 * Click the “Text to Columns” button.
+* The "Convert Text to Columns Wizard" appears.
+* Inside the "Convert Text to Columns Wizard:"
+* Select “Delimiter” and click “Next.”